Covid-Self-report-Tool/cov-self-report-frontend/README.md

 data-cy=example_element
 ```

-This is more stable/maintainable than using classes or IDs.
+This is more stable/maintainable than using classes or IDs and assures that they don't change.

 ## Conventions